 We checked out the Mattupetty Dam and the nearby market.
 From there, we headed to Echo Point.
 While returning, we stopped at the Cowboy Adventure Park.
 I would highly recommend this park; your driver won’t probably want to take you here since the price is too low to give him a kickback.
 We had to skip Eravikulam national park since we spent too much time (~3 hours) at the Cowboy Adventure Park.
 Then, we headed back to Munnar and checked out the Tata Tea Museum.
 There isn’t much to see at the museum.
-In the evening, we ended up for a massage to an Ayurvedic Massage Centre.
+In the evening, we ended up for a massage at an Ayurvedic Massage Centre.
 The center appears rustic, but the experience was excellent.

 Day 3 – Thekaddy

-We headed to Thekaddy, reached in time for one of the last trips to Periyar Tiger Reserve.
+We headed to Thekaddy, and reached in time for one of the last trips to Periyar Tiger Reserve.
 We didn’t see much wildlife.
-Later in the day, we saw Kathakali and Kalaripayattu show.
+Later in the day, we saw Kathakali and Kalaripayattu shows.
 Both were great experiences, but Kalaripayattu was more fun.
 Thekaddy market is the best place to buy spices, better than Munnar.